-Coaching is about change.
-A coach can often help you set goals and work through the obstacles that prevent you from reaching them.
-A coach can help you make positive changes in areas of your life, such as work, relationships, exercise and diet, and help you manage such life events as job loss or chronic illness.
+A coach can often help to set goals and work through the obstacles that prevent one from reaching them.
+A coach can help facilitate positive changes in areas of life such as work, relationships, exercise and diet, and, help manage such life events as job loss or chronic illness.
 Coaching can be provided by phone or over the Internet.
 An office visit is usually not required.

 There are many qualified coaching professionals available to you.
 We would encourage you to talk to them and review their credentials and background before setting up coaching sessions.

 Coaching with BounceBack

 BounceBack was developed as a tool to practice responding to life’s challenges.
 Challenges are presented and the user chooses Skills & Attitudes that he or she wishes to apply in order to respond to that challenge.
 The Skills & Attitudes to be applied may be unfamiliar to some or may need clarification for others.
 A coach can play a valuable role in clarifying these concepts.

 Asking good questions, being curious, and requesting that the person consider/try new skills is essential to achieving fulfillment.
 In order to maintain balance in an ever-changing world, one must learn to be resilient.
 We’ve developed some questions which relate to the Skills & Attitudes of resilience which may be useful in a coaching/teaching situation.